sap-tutorials/Tutorials/tutorials/datahub-trial-v2-pipelines-part03/datahub-trial-v2-pipelines-part03.md

     }
 }
 ```
-Click the **Save** button at the top of the page to save the script first.
-Close the tab for the JavaScript snippet.
-Afterwards click **Save** and save the pipeline.
-Make sure that you save both the script and the graph.
+Navigate back to the pipeline tab and click **Save** to save the pipeline including the modified script.

 [DONE]